Circuito Sur

-The Circuito Sur (CS), meaning "Southern Circuit", is a west-east highway connecting Artemisa to Sancti Spíritus, through the southern and coastal side of central-western Cuba.
+The Circuito Sur (CS), meaning "Southern Circuit", is a west–east highway connecting Artemisa to Sancti Spíritus, through the southern and coastal side of central-western Cuba.
 With a length of 491 km, it is the third-longest Cuban highway after the "Carretera Central" and the "Circuito Norte".
+The road is numbered I–2, with it being split into 2–I–2, 3–I–2, and 4–I–2 depending on the province.

 Route

-Description
+General Description

-The CN starts in Artemisa, capital of the homonym province, and crosses the provinces of Mayabeque, Matanzas, Cienfuegos and Sancti Spíritus, ending in the city of Sancti Spíritus.
+The CS starts in Artemisa, capital of the homonym province, and crosses the provinces of Mayabeque, Matanzas, Cienfuegos and Sancti Spíritus, ending in the city of Sancti Spíritus.
 The highway goes along the Caribbean Coast in some areas and both endpoints cross the Carretera Central.
+The highway had gotten many bypasses that go around towns and that divert from the original I-2, which starts south of the town Melena del Sur in Mayabeque Province, and continues in the same general route until the city Sancti Spiritus, where it then goes southeast, through the now closed section in the Zaza Reservoir, and then continues until the town of Jibaro.